spencertipping/ni/doc/ni_by_example_1.md

 foo
 ```

+What's happened here is that the return value of our mapper is an array consisting of the values of the functions `c()` and `a()`.
+When a perl mapper outputs a list, `ni` outputs the values of that list to the stream, one value per line of the stream.

-To print a row of data to the stream, instead use the `r(...)` function.
+What if we want to print more than one value per line to the stream?
+For that, there's the the `r(...)` function.

 ```bash
 $ ni i[first second third] i[foo bar baz] p'r(c, a)'